 “New Democrats welcome this long overdue announcement,” New Democrat MP Jenny Kwan said in a statement Thursday.

 “Families have been waiting for this day for too long.”

 Gaza became a battlefield after Hamas launched an attack on Israel on Oct.
 7, killing 1,200 Israeli civilians and military members.

 The retaliatory siege, bombardments and ground attacks have left 19,600 civilians and combatants in Gaza dead, the Palestinian Health Ministry said.

-When asked why it has taken the government so long to offer protection to Canadians’ extended families, Trudeau called the situation “extremely difficult.”
+When asked why it has taken the government so long to offer protection to Canadians’ extended families, Prime Minister Justin Trudeau called the situation “extremely difficult.”

 This report by The Canadian Press was first published Dec.
 21, 2023.